Shoogn/UrlShortenerServer/README.md

 ```C#
 PM> Drop-Database
 ```
-Create a new class named CustomShortUrlsEntity and make sure to let this class inherent from ShortUrlEntity see the code below:
+Create a new class named CustomShortUrlsEntity and make sure to let this class inherit from ShortUrlEntity see the code below:

 ```C#
 using UrlShortener.EntityFramework.Store;